Ski Ward

 Ski Ward Ski Area is a small ski area located in Shrewsbury, Massachusetts.

 Ski Ward has nine trails covering a vertical drop of approximately 220 ft.
 The summit is served by a triple chairlift and T-bar, while the beginner area has a handle tow and carpet lift.
 There is a lodge with a bar and grill, restrooms, guest services, rental shop and ski patrol first aid room.

 Ski Ward also has a tubing facility with 8 lanes serviced by 2 lifts.

 Boston-area schools, including Wellesley High School and Westwood High School, hold their Ski Team practices at Ward and the hill hosts both practices and races on White Out almost every day of the week.
-Ski Ward has is also host to USASA Boardercross events, rail jams and terrain park competitions and a variety of other special events.
+Ski Ward has also hosted USASA Boardercross events, rail jams and terrain park competitions and a variety of other special events.

 Summer activities include 4 tubing lanes and a dry slope terrain park on M-Snow surface, both served by the magic carpet.

 Ski Ward has a Latitude 90 snow making machine and was the first lift serve skiing to open in North America in 2023 and 2024.